syncfusion-content/javascript-docs/readme.md

 ### Table
 * Use the [kramdown syntax](http://kramdown.gettalong.org/syntax.html#tables) for creating the tables.
-* **Advanced tables**: If you want to create an advanced tables with row span or column span or with code snippets, you can go with the standard html table syntax as described below.
+* **Advanced tables**: If you want to create an advanced tables with row span or column span or with code examples, you can go with the standard html table syntax as described below.

 > 1. start with `<table>` tag.
 Tag should be left indented and should have empty space in left side.

 > 2. Provide `TH` tag for table headers.

-> 3. Code snippet can include within `<td> [code snippet] </td>`.
-Follow the same pattern like code snippet.
+> 3. Code examples can be included within `<td> [code snippet] </td>`.
+Follow the same pattern like code examples.

 * Do not provide table captions.
-* You should use the below markdown syntax if you want to use markdown syntax within the html tags.
+* You can use the following markdown syntax if you want to use markdown syntax within the html tags.

 > \{{'<MarkdownSyntax>' | markdownify }}